tlaverdure/laravel-echo-server/README.md

 ```

 The cli tool will help you setup a **laravel-echo-sever.json** file in the root directory of your project.
 This file will be loaded by the server during start up.
-You may edit this file later on to edit your configuration.
+You may edit this file later on to manage the configuration of your server.

 #### App Key

-After initial configuration an app key will be stored in the laravel-echo-server.json file.
-An app key is required to perform some actions on the server.
+After initial configuration, an app key will be stored in the laravel-echo-server.json file.
+An app key is required to perform certain actions on the server.
 To generate a new app key, use the cli command:

 ``` shell